kensoh/Biohacking/README.md

 Novak's book showed a real example of how a tennis pro's performance could be optimised outside of the courts and gym.
 His success story in an ultra-competitive field gave me the push I needed to take this idea seriously.

 Fast forward to 2025, I'm eating a mainly plant-based diet but I'm still experimenting, having meat or fish once a week.
 I know that by levelling up my mental dexterity and physical energy, I'll do even better at my startup job.
-Both attributes are much needed when I'm 15 years older than the team's average age! 😅
+Both attributes are needed when I'm 15 years older than the team's average age! 😅